drduh/YubiKey-Guide/README.md

 # Export public key

-Mount another USB drive to copy the *public* key, or save it somewhere where you can easily access later.
+Mount another USB disk to copy the *public* key, or save it somewhere where you can easily access later.

 **Important** Without the *public* key, you will not be able to use GPG to encrypt, decrypt, nor sign messages.
 However, you will still be able to use the YubiKey for SSH.